XeroAPI/Xero-Net/README.md

 Uses HMAC-SHA1 and the standard 3-legged [OAuth](http://tools.ietf.org/html/rfc6749) process.
 Tokens last for 30 minutes and cannot be renewed.

 ###PartnerAuthenticator
 Uses RSA-SHA1 and a Xero provider certificate and then the standard 3-legged [OAuth](http://tools.ietf.org/html/rfc6749) process with an additional signing certificate.
 Tokens last for 30 minutes and be renewed.
-Token renewal is not currently handled by this provider, but will be done soon.
+Token renewal is supported by this provider.

+Examples for renewing your access tokens can be seen in the RenewToken method overrides in the PartnerAuthenticator.cs and PartnerMVCAuthenticator.cs classes.

 ###OAuth signing
 All the signing is done by a slightly modified version of the Dust library provided by [Ben Biddington](https://github.com/ben-biddington/dust).
 Source is included.